 Before 1966 it was a small, poor fishing village.
 In 1966 they discovered oil.
 This stimulated the economy and the city grew enormously.
 Oil provides 1/3 of all of Dubai's money.
 The remaining 2/3 of the money is linked to oil indirectly, particularly through tourism.
-Money made through the oil industry has been spent on developing the huge infrastructure projects continue to develop once the oil runs out.
+Money made through the oil industry has been spent on developing the huge infrastructure projects and tourist resorts/attractions.
+This is a sustainable approach, allowing Dubai to continue to develop once the oil runs out.